 Purchasing blue-chip stocks through dollar-cost averaging is a popular investment strategy for building long-term wealth.
-This strategy can lower the cost per stock during high market volatility, and build a good habit of accumulating valuable equity.
+This strategy can lower the cost per stock during high market volatility, and build a good habit of accumulating valuable equity for retirement.

 We share what the dollar-cost averaging strategy is, and how to find the best stocks to buy over the long term to build equity and increase your portfolio.